Centre for Evidence-based Policy Consulting (IWH-CEP)

 Research and Policy Consulting

-Research and policy consulting take place in the research groups.
-At present, the "Joint Task of 'Improving the Regional Economic Structure'" in the Federal State of Saxony-Anhalt (which is the most important regional policy support scheme in Germany) is being evaluated.
-This project is intended as a pilot study.
-Evaluation techniques that are successful in this pilot study will be applied in the context of other policy support schemes.
+To gain a better understanding of structural changes and economic growth, a first focus is set on the evaluation of industrial policy schemes,for example, the "Joint Task of 'Improving the Regional Economic Structure'" in the Federal State of Saxony-Anhalt (which is the most important regional policy support scheme in Germany) is being evaluated.
+The objective of the project is to use different evaluation techniques to assess the impact if policy support measures..
 The project is carried out under the responsibility of IWH Research Group "The Performance of Firms and Regions".
-Topics from the Department of Financial Markets shall also be handled in future, and namely, how regulation affects capital allocation.

 Set-up of a Network